StuartSmith/Raspberry-Pi-Fan-Control/README.md

 The Battery Pack is connected to the fan that is then connected to the collector of the transistor and the emitter of the transistor is attached to a common ground.

-The Raspberry PIs 5th GPIO pin is attached up to a diode, which is then connected to a resistor that is connected to the base of the transistor.
-If the 5th GPIO pin transmits a positive current the fan turns on.
+The Raspberry PI's 5th GPIO pin is attached up to a diode, which is then connected to a resistor that is connected to the base of the transistor.
+If the 5th GPIO pin transmits a positive current the fan will turn on.

 <img style="float:left;" src="https://raw.githubusercontent.com/StuartSmith/Raspberry-Pi-Fan-Control/master/images/wiring.jpg">